Belarus: Athletes unite to oppose 'paranoid dictator' Lukashenko | DW | 21.09.2020

 Blurring the lines between politics and sport, Lukashenko is also in charge of the Belarusian National Olympic Committee (NOC), seemingly a clear violation of the Olympic Charter, which states that "NOCs must preserve their autonomy and resist all pressures of any kind."

 The Free Union of Athletes is planning to send a letter to the IOC later this week.
 A draft version seen by DW calls on the organization to uphold its charter.
-"We believe the International Olympic Committee cannot ignore this situation and should provide to support to athletes," the letter reads.
+"We believe that the International Olympic Committee cannot stay aloof in the current situation and should lend a helping hand to athletes," the letter reads.
 Some observers have suggested Lukashenko's actions could warrant an investigation by the IOC's ethics committee.

 The IOC, which currently bans athletes making political statements at the Olympics under its so-called Rule 50, failed to respond to a list of emailed questions.
 But during a virtual press conference earlier this month, Bach said his organization was "not in a position to make any comment on the political circumstances of any country," pointing to the IOC's "political neutrality."